 You know that feeling of not being sure whether you locked your house?
 Well, imagine that times a thousand, and you’ll understand why those charged with looking after Her Majesty’s Crown Jewels decided to come up with a little ritual.
 That ritual has lasted over 700 years and is called the Ceremony Of The Keys.
 It has taken place every single day without fail at the Tower of London and goes a little something like this: ‘Halt, who comes there?’
 The Yeoman Warder replies, ‘The keys.’
 ‘Whose keys?’
 ‘Queen Elizabeth’s keys.’
 ‘Pass then, all’s well.’

-It’s totally free to be part of this awesome tradition, but you’ll need to book online often months in advance.
-It costs over £20 to get into the Tower of London usually, so you’ll save yourself money AND get to experience a piece of British history.
+Even though this is one of the more memorable free things to do in London, it’s totally free to be part of this awesome tradition, whereas it costs over £20 to get into the Tower of London usually.
+The only catch is that you’ll need to book online often months in advance, but with a little bit of planning you’ll save yourself money AND get to experience a piece of British history.

 11. Explore London’s Literary Heritage